 - Manifest deformity and paresis but has sufficient mobility in their hands and feet to enable them to engage in normal economic activity

-“Cerebral Palsy” means a group of non-progressive neurological conditions affecting body movements and muscle coordination, caused by damage to one or more specific areas of the brain, usually occuring before, during or shortly after birth;
+It means a group of non-progressive neurological conditions affecting body movements and muscle coordination, caused by damage to one or more specific areas of the brain, usually occurring before, during, or shortly after birth;

-“Acid Attack Victims” means a person disfigured due to violent assaults by throwing of acide or similar corrosive substance.
+It means a person disfigured due to violent assaults by throwing acid or a similarly corrosive substance.